divyanshuverma1/aws-ecs-workshop/Lab1-Getting-Started-with-ECS/readme.md

 ## 5. Create the Task Definitions

-First add the code that creates the ECS Task Definitions and CloudWatch Log Groups for the 2 applications.
+First add the code that creates the ECS Task Definitions and CloudWatch Log Groups for the 2 applications to ecs-workshop-stack.ts

 ```ts